Liam Madden: Democracy reform

 Madden is a critic of the two-party system and regards "fixing the government" his "top priority".
-To achieve a more democractic, accountable and responsive government he proposes the introduction of term limits, ranked choice voting, and national ballot initiatives.
+To achieve a more democratic, accountable and responsive government he proposes the introduction of term limits, ranked choice voting, and national ballot initiatives.
 Madden calls for public funding of electoral campaigns, stating that "[w]inning an election under the current system requires hundreds of thousands of dollars.
 This excludes most working class people from participating, and gives inherent advantage to the kinds of representatives with access to, and perhaps disproportionate sympathies for the economically elite."
 He also advocates for using technology to "bypass politicians" as much as possible and create a direct democracy.

 Economy and finance

 Madden supports raising taxes for billionaires and large corporations to "invest this revenue into regenerative agriculture, sustainable infrastructure, healthcare, family leave, and education."
 He proposes the introduction of a wealth tax: "Taxing wealth and not simply income is the only way to prevent the accelerating concentration of power that threatens democracy."
-While sympathizing with the idea of Universal Basic Income (UBI) as put forth by Andrew Yang, Madden favors "universal public services": "Much of the same benefits of a UBI can be acheived via a federal work gaurantee [sic], federally funded (and locally controlled) health clinics, federal funding for 0% home loans and public transportation."
+While sympathizing with the idea of Universal Basic Income (UBI) as put forth by Andrew Yang, Madden favors "universal public services": "Much of the same benefits of a UBI can be achieved via a federal work guarantee, federally funded (and locally controlled) health clinics, federal funding for 0% home loans and public transportation."
 Madden calls for the creation of a large "public service corps" to guarantee employment and "to build needed public infrastructure like public transportation, housing, education, healthcare, and regenerative agricultural resources".
 He supports worker cooperatives: "I would like to see a massive tax incentive, and other public subsidies for businesses offering meaningful avenues for employee ownership.
 And disincentives for companies that offer no such pathways."
 Madden is a proponent of the Modern Monetary Theory.